 How Clow Got Started in Portland

 It was important to both Irving and Luther to be involved and active in the community.
 They wanted the Clow name to mean something and to be thought of as a reliable partner to the people of Portland.
-But more importantly, they wanted to establish a company policy that today still rings true – if any Clow Roofing job has problems and the roof is not worn out, Clow Roofing will always make the repairs free of charge for the repairable life of the roof.
+But more importantly, they wanted to establish a company policy that today still rings true – if any Clow Roofing job has problems related to workmanship, Clow Roofing will always make the repairs free of charge for the repairable life of the roof.

 Irving Wells’ son-in-laws John Hansen and Dennis Baker joined the company in 1973 and 1977 and the tradition set by the original leadership continues with sons Jeff Hansen and Doug Baker.
 Because of this long standing commitment and reputation of doing things right, there are three Clow rooftops per city block.
 And counting.